evilbocchi/math-got-a-new-mold-update/introduction.md

 ---
 layout: page
-title: The Foundation of ψ: A Paraconsistent Mold Object for Overdefined Mathematics
+title: The Foundation of Psi: A Paraconsistent Mold Object for Overdefined Mathematics
 ---

 **Abstract:**